No Call, No Show Policy: How to Create One + Free Policy Template

 An absence is when an employee fails to report to work when scheduled.
 Absences are defined as either excused or unexcused.

-- Excused absences – When an employee schedules time off with their manager and per company paid time off (PTO) policy, or when an employee has an emergency and provides their manager notice before the start of their shift.
+- Excused absences – When an employee schedules time off with their manager and per the company paid time off (PTO) policy, or when an employee has an emergency and notifies their manager before the start of their shift.

-- Unexcused absences – When an employee fails to report to work on time and does not contact their manager or supervisor before the start of their shift, regardless of the reason.
+- Unexcused absences – When an employee fails to report to work on time and does not contact their manager or supervisor before their shift, regardless of the reason.

 Some things to consider when establishing your policy include: